Forum Replies Created

 - AuthorPosts

-The number of members are up by 16 as compared to last week.
-The week saw everyone collectively ride more.
-With total distance, elevation gained and time spent on the saddle were all marginally up.
+The number of members are up by 13 as compared to last week.
+The week saw everyone collectively ride less.
+With total distance, elevation gained and time spent on the saddle were all down slightly.

 Kudos to all the riders who have been working hard on their saddles…